VietCT04/OrderFlow/README.md

 2. Already-processed IDs short-circuit with a log entry; new IDs persist before mutating the order, so duplicate notifications/order updates are impossible.
 3. Global exception mapping converts any unexpected issue into structured JSON that downstream services can monitor.

+### 5. Catalog search & filtering
+1. Clients hit `GET /products/search` with any combination of `q`, `categoryId`, `minPrice`, `maxPrice`, `inStockOnly`, and standard `page / size / sort` query params.
+2. `CatalogController` validates pagination inputs, parses `sort=field,DESC|ASC`, builds a `PageRequest`, and wraps the query arguments inside `ProductSearchCriteria`.
+3. `CatalogService.searchProducts` turns the criteria into a `Specification<Product>` using `ProductSpecifications.build`, adding predicates for case-insensitive text search, category joins, price ranges, and optional in-stock enforcement.
+4. The service returns a `Page<ProductResponseDTO>` so the frontend receives consistent paging metadata regardless of which filters are active.

 ---

 ## Operational readiness & tooling